DaisukeMatsudaG/Deep-Reinforcemnet-Learning-for-AoI-Minimization/README.md

 # Experiment
 1.Make the directory to your google drive.

-2.Copy the Experiment file .py to google colab and the change the name of diretory name in the .py file.
+2.Copy the Experiment file .py to google colab and the change the diretory_name in the .ipynb file.

 3.Execute the google colab file.